-Below is a sample of an Hourly chart for an individual device.
-To see other devices, click on the down scroll bar.
+Below is a sample of an daily chart for an individual device.

-This report graphs one line showing the Channel Utilization over time, and another line showing the Channel Availability.
-In the graph above, Availability is almost always 100% for the day, while Utilization rises and falls over the course of the day.
-Peak utilization reaches 80%.
+This report graphs one line showing the Channel Utilization over time and another line showing the Channel Availability.
+In the graph above, Availability was consistently between 60% and 65% for every day of the reporting period (12/01 to 12/31).
+Utilization varied between 40% and 45% over the course of the month.
 This information is vital for capacity planning.